 - You have clear learning objectives and learning outcomes for the course

 - You finally have the drafted version of the course outline

 Then, I believe it is time for you to revise everything you did to make sure that the information you grabbed is accurate, and of course, proofread and edit the draft so that students will be provided with a high-quality final version of the course outline.

 Course Outline Examples

-Finally, we are at the point where we will share with you some examples of successful course outlines, which will assist you in the creation of your own.
+Finally, we are at the point where we will share some examples of successful course outlines, which will assist you in creating your own.

-Here is the basic example, under which you will also be able to find links to many other templates depending on the purpose and format of your course.
+Here is the primary example, under which you will also be able to find links to many other templates depending on the purpose and format of your course.

 This usually includes a few points